webix-hub/docs/data/desktop/active_content.md

 - each item has a template with HTML content in addition to list item data.
 - the **onClick** event of a list component is redefined for *info* CSS class.
-Clicking on this area (*'Details' button*) invokes showing a message while clicking any list item outside the button invokes default list behaviour for clicking (here item is selected);
+Clicking on this area (*'Details' button*) invokes showing a message while clicking any list item outside the button invokes default list behavior for clicking (here item is selected);

 {{snippet
 CSS for active element